meengit/vagrant-ansible-windows/Readme.md

 * `wget`
   * Optional: `wget-debuginfo`

+***Hint: In some cases, I noticed a crashing Cygwin installer if I type too fast into the search field.
+Be patience!
+Type into the search field, wait, click your package, wait, delete all texts in the search field, wait, search for new package, wait... and so on.***

 ![Cygwin Package manager](./images/cygwin-ansible-packages.png)

 Now that you have selected all necessary packages for Ansible, click _"Next"_ and finish the installation process.